 Racist and colonial-minded government processes worked to disrupt traditional Aboriginal gender roles and notions of family beginning with the Indian Act.
+All of these 'legal' processes imposed a male-dominated political system on Aboriginal Peoples, which was thoroughly incompatible with Indigenous notions of power, hierarchy and respect.

-The Indian Act was amended in 1985 with the passage of Bill C-31, which allowed for the reinstatement of status for some of the women and children who were denied status through the Act.
-However, Bourassa et al. (2004:26) note, "despite the amendment, long-standing implications of the Indian Act for Aboriginal women in Canada are still evident" as over 25,000 Aboriginal women who lost their status between 1867 and 1985 were forced to leave their communities.
+note, "despite the amendment, long-standing implications of the Indian Act for Aboriginal women in Canada are still evident" as over 25,000 Aboriginal women who lost their status between 1867 and 1985 were forced to leave their communities.
 Bourassa et al. (2004) highlight this resulted in irreparable damage, as these women and their descendants became increasingly alienated from their cultures and communities.
 All of these 'legal' processes imposed a male-dominated political system on Aboriginal Peoples, which was thoroughly incompatible with Indigenous notions of power, hierarchy and respect.
-Prior to this, Aboriginal women were held in the highest regard in their communities and homes because they were both the givers of life and the keepers of cultural traditions, practices and customs (Baskin 2011, NWAC 2011).
+Prior to this, Aboriginal women were held in the highest regard in their communities and homes because they were both the givers of life and the keepers of cultural traditions, practices and customs (Baskin, 2011; NWAC, 2011).
 Within their communities, Aboriginal women were considered to be uniquely sacred beings, as they had the ability to create new life and, consequently, to form new relationships with the Creator.
-In addition, women possessed substantial political and economic status in their communities and were often in charge of the land they lived on13 (Kurtz et al. 2008).
-The Aboriginal family unit was based on gender balance and functioned through cooperative structures (Boyer 2006).
+In addition, women possessed substantial political and economic status in their communities and were often in charge of the land they lived on13 (Kurtz et al., 2008).
+The Aboriginal family unit was based on gender balance and functioned through cooperative structures (Boyer, 2006).
 All of this changed in the era of colonization.
-In addition to the harmful effects of official policy, colonizers deliberately destroyed the status of Aboriginal women by popularly characterizing them as 'drunken,' 'dirty,'easy' and 'lazy' (Kurtz et al. 2008).
-The pejorative 'squaw' has been - and still is - used to derogatorily refer to Aboriginal women (Baskin 2007).
-Authors and activists have argued remnants from this degradation continue to fuel Aboriginal women's oppression and suffering (Kurtz et al. 2008, Boyer 2006, Culhane 2003).
+In addition to the harmful effects of official policy, colonizers deliberately destroyed the status of Aboriginal women by popularly characterizing them as 'drunken,' 'dirty,' 'easy' and 'lazy' (Kurtz et al. 2008).
+The pejorative 'squaw' has been - and still is - used to derogatorily refer to Aboriginal women (Baskin, 2007).
+Authors and activists have argued remnants from this degradation continue to fuel Aboriginal women's oppression and suffering (Kurtz et al., 2008; Boyer, 2006; Culhane, 2003).
 Colonization effectively silenced Aboriginal women's voices and created damaging stereotypes that still have an effect on how they are viewed and treated.
 The Role of Historical Trauma section discusses colonization and trauma in greater detail.